arduino/library-registry/FAQ.md

 ### Can I add my own URL with my own library index?

-No. At the moment, the IDE handles one URL only, and that's written into the code (dev jargon: it's hardcoded), this is a known limitation.
+No. At the moment, the Arduino development software handles one URL only, and that's written into the code (dev jargon: it's hardcoded), this is a known limitation.
 However, if you know your way through the code, you can change that URL with another one.

 ### When I install a library that I know depends on another library, will this other library be installed as well?

-You can specify the dependencies of your library in the `depends` field of library.properties.
-As of Arduino IDE 1.8.10, the user will be prompted to install those libraries when they install your library via Library Manager.
+As of Arduino IDE 1.8.10 and Arduino CLI 0.7.0, you can specify the dependencies of your library in the `depends` field of library.properties.
+Those libraries can be installed automatically when someone installs your library via Library Manager.

 For more information, see the [`library.properties` file format documentation](https://arduino.github.io/arduino-cli/latest/library-specification/#libraryproperties-file-format).

 ### Can I install multiple versions of one library and use the proper one in my sketches?